 Don’t let that happen!

-Keep an open mind.
-Let your broker do the shopping for you and together you can choose the best company to apply with.
+Allow your broker to do the shopping for you and together you can choose the best company to apply with.
 The quotes she comes back with will be tentative only; meaning the final rate will be determined by the life insurance company through underwriting.
 They will request your medical records from your doctors and make a final determination on the rating class and price of your policy.